Rsge/Custom-Windows-Image-Creation-Helper/README.md

 8. Run `0.2_CreateDefaultStartMenuLayout.ps1`.
 	* If that doesn't work, run `Export-StartLayout -Path C:\LayoutModification.xml` in an elevated PowerShell.
 10. Open `C:\defaultassociations.xml` and edit it according to the wanted default file associations.
 (An example is provided in `ScriptFiles`.)
-11. Open `C:\LayoutModification.xml` and [add the Taskbar Layout as needed](https://docs.microsoft.com/en-us/windows/configuration/configure-windows-10-taskbar#sample-taskbar-configuration-added-to-start-layout-xml-file) [(Archived Version)](https://web.archive.org/web/20220121115213/https://docs.microsoft.com/en-us/windows/configuration//configure-windows-10-taskbar#sample-taskbar-configuration-added-to-start-layout-xml-file).
+11. Open `C:\LayoutModification.xml` and [add the Taskbar Layout as needed](https://docs.microsoft.com/en-us/windows/configuration/configure-windows-10-taskbar#sample-taskbar-configuration-added-to-start-layout-xml-file) [[Archived link](https://web.archive.org/web/20220121115213/https://docs.microsoft.com/en-us/windows/configuration//configure-windows-10-taskbar#sample-taskbar-configuration-added-to-start-layout-xml-file)].
 	* An example is provided in `ScriptFiles`.
 13. Cut & paste your modified XMLs from 8. & 9. into the `ScriptFiles` folder, replacing my default ones.
 14. Run `1_Preparations.bat` elevated.